Interface States in Space-Time Photonic Crystals: Topological Origin, Propagation and Amplification: Methods

 Figure \ref{fig:band_eps_dist}(d) shows the dispersion relation of the STPhC in the comoving frame.
 The absence of frequency component in $\textbf{p}'$ removes the tilted nature of the band structure observed in the laboratory frame [cf. Fig.~\ref{fig:band_eps_dist}(b)], rendering the band gaps symmetric.
 However, the system still presents non-reciprocal features, as visible from the fact that $\omega'(-k') \neq \omega'(k')$.
 Indeed, an increased group velocity is observed for backward propagating waves, while forward propagating waves present a reduced one.
 This is a result of the non-zero magneto-electric coupling that appears in the comoving frame, which breaks time-reversal symmetry $\mathcal{T'} (t' \rightarrow -t')$ and, consequently, reciprocity \cite{EMnonRec}.

-Therefore, although the reciprocal lattice vector is spatial-like in the comoving frame, the effective magneto-electric coupling induced by the temporal modulation still underlies the breaking of fundamental symmetries as well as the emergence of non-reciprocal features.
-In the following, we analyze the impact of this modulation-induced bianisotropic coupling on the ST symmetries present in the comoving frame, as well as its consequences in the topological characterization.
+Therefore, although the reciprocal lattice vector is spatial-like in the comoving frame, the effective magneto-electric coupling induced by the \acd{frame transformation} still underlies the breaking of fundamental symmetries as well as the emergence of non-reciprocal features.
+In the following, we analyze the impact of this bianisotropic coupling on the ST symmetries present in the comoving frame, as well as its consequences in the topological characterization.